MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 - Updated community insights page
 - Related communities feature limited to 6 communities at this time
 - Office 365 resources discoverability
-- Some network admin abilities features in communities.
+- Some network admin abilities features in communities
 - Adding and removing apps
 - Navigate to next community after reading all posts
 - Community hover card